You are here

 Conclusion

 Superovulation and embryo transfer are used to increase the number of offspring from genetically outstanding females as well as superior sires.
 The superovulation procedure causes more oocytes to be ovulated than is normally the case, and these oocytes are fertilized using AI.
 Seven days after insemination, embryos are collected from the donor by flushing the uterus, and these embryos are transferred into recipient females to gestate the embryos until birth.
-For more information on cattle reproduction or related topics, contact an office of the Mississippi State University Extension Service.
+For more information on cattle reproduction or related topics, contact your local Extension office.

 The information given here is for educational purposes only.
 References to commercial products, trade names, or suppliers are made with the understanding that no endorsement is implied and that no discrimination against other products or suppliers is intended.

-Revised by Brandi Karisch, PhD, Associate Extension/Research Professor, Animal and Dairy Science; from an earlier edition by Jane A. Parish, PhD, Professor and Head, North Mississippi Research and Extension Center.
+Revised by Brandi Karisch, PhD, Associate Extension/Research Professor, Animal and Dairy Sciences; from an earlier edition by Jane A. Parish, PhD, Professor and Head, North Mississippi Research and Extension Center.

 Department: Animal & Dairy Science